 Battle: 300 rounds

-- Destroyers during the war were also equipped with 10 rounds per gun of a RDX/TNT filled HE for use against surfaced submarines.
+- ^Destroyers probably carried both HE and SAP.
+Destroyers were also equipped during the war with 10 rounds per gun of RDX/TNT filled HE for use against surfaced submarines.

 - Projectiles were 5/10crh.